Ocean County Annulments

 Marriage is not something that most people enter into lightly.
 That said, there is still the possibility that you may find yourself in a marriage that you need to get out of.
 In some cases, annulment is a better option than divorce.
 This could be due to religion, finances or simply to avoid the stigma that is often associated with divorce.
 Unlike a divorce, an annulment essentially reverses a marriage and makes it as though it never occurred.

-Hiring a New Jersey annulment lawyer will provide you with protection of your rights throughout the process of seeking an annulment.
+Hiring an Ocean County annulment lawyer will provide you with protection of your rights throughout the process of seeking an annulment.
 Ending a marriage of any length can be emotional and it can be beneficial to have someone in your corner to present you with your options.
 The lawyer will assess your qualifications for an annulment during your first meeting in his or her law firm.

 Incapacity — In the state of New Jersey, it is not legal for any individual under the age of 18 to get married.
 A marriage of this nature would be subject to an annulment.

 Bigamy — The act of bigamy is being married to more than one person at the same time.
-If one spouse did not realize the other spouse was married at the time of the new marriage, an annulment would be granted by the court.
+If one spouse did not realize the other spouse was married at the time of the new marriage, an Ocean County annulment attorney could help you ask the court to annul the marriage.

 Duress — If one of the spouses was under duress at the time of the marriage, the court would consider granting an annulment.
 This might be the case if one spouse threatened to harm another or they felt that their life or the lives of their loved ones might be in danger if they did not marry the individual.